 Therapy and Psychological Resources in Washington

 Emotional health is important to the healing process.
 Both adults and children can have extreme difficulty in coping with an abusive situation.
 A family therapist can help you and your family strengthen and develop the coping skills needed to move forward and reclaim your lives.
 You may also wish to seek the services of a child psychologist to help your young ones deal with the stress or aftermath of an abusive relationship.
 It's also helpful to understand what domestic abuse victims need to know about leaving and divorce and what questions to ask yourself before leaving an abusive partner.

-You can seek out local therapists, psychologists, and support groups using a website such as Find a Therapist, Healthgrades, Counseling Washington, or other online services.
+You can seek out local therapists, psychologists, and support groups using a website such as Find a Therapist, Healthgrades, or other online services.
 Some websites even allow you to search by insurance carriers.

 If you’re having a mental crisis and need to reach out to someone right away, the 24-hour Crisis Clinic Hotline can be reached at (866) 427-4747, or dial 9-1-1 if the situation is life-threatening.